 The washing machine is the workhorse of the laundry room.
 It deals with dirty towels, sweaty gym clothes, and a whole lot of other gross stuff.
 Over time, detergent residue, bacteria, and dirt can build up in a washing machine, leading to musty smells in the machine and not-so-clean laundry.

-An unpleasant whiff from your washer may mean you’re due for a deep clean.
-A washing machine cleaner is a reliable solution to clean the nooks and crannies of your washer.
+An unpleasant whiff from your washermay mean it’s due for a deep clean.
+A washing machine cleaner is a reliable solution to clean the nooks and crannies of a washer.
 Washing machine cleaners are formulated for either internal or surface cleaning.
 Liquid, gel, and tablets are intended to be run through the wash cycle, while sprays and wipes are applied to the surface of the washer and the interior of the drum.
-I use tablets when cleaning my machine as I find them easy to use and efficient.

-These washing machine cleaners cut through grime and leave your washer smelling fresh.
+The following list of washing machine cleaners cut through grime and leave a washer smelling fresh.

 - BEST OVERALL: OxiClean Washing Machine Cleaner with Odor Blasters

-- BEST BANG FOR THE BUCK: Lemi Shine Natural Washing Machine Cleaner + Wipes
+- BEST VALUE: Lemi Shine Washing Machine Cleaner and Cleaning Wipes

 - BEST ECO-FRIENDLY: Eco-Gals Eco Swirlz Washing Machine Cleaner

-- BEST SMELL: Oh Yuk Washing Machine Cleaner for All Washers
+- BEST SCENT: Oh Yuk Washing Machine Cleaner For All Washers

 - BEST LIQUID: Glisten Washer Magic Machine Cleaner